s-KaiNet/spsave/README.md

 `spsave 2.x` doesn't have backward compatibility with `spsave 1.x`, primary because of switching to bluebird's promises instead of callbacks and using TypeScript.
 It depends heavily on another module [sp-request](https://github.com/s-KaiNet/sp-request) and use it to send REST queries to SharePoint.
 If you want to migrate to `spsave 2.x`, please refer to this article - [Upgrade to spsave 2.x](https://github.com/s-KaiNet/spsave/tree/master/docs/UpgradeToSPSave2.md).
 If you just want to use 2.x version, read how to use it below.
-Also take a look at the [CHANGELOG](https://github.com/s-KaiNet/spsave/tree/master/docs/CHANGELOG.md) to see how new version is differs the from previous.
+Also take a look at the [CHANGELOG](https://github.com/s-KaiNet/spsave/tree/master/docs/CHANGELOG.md) to see how new version is differs from the previous one.
 There is a small performance comparison between 1.x and 2.x versions - [Performance](https://github.com/s-KaiNet/spsave/tree/master/docs/PerformanceComparison.md)

 ---